-Figure 2: The CDFs showing the performance of the TE techniques with respect to the measured routing with G=5000.
+Fig. 2 The CDFs showing the performance of the TE techniques with respect to the measured routing with G = 5000.

-Figure 3: TE across the Rocketfuel AS 1239 and 7018.
+Fig. 3 TE across the Rocketfuel AS 1239 and 7018.

-Figure 4: Performance of the symbiotic algorithm with respect to the joint network size.
+Fig. 4 Performance of the symbiotic algorithm as a function of the joint network size.